cloudevents/spec/discovery.md

 request.
 The body of the request message MUST contain an array of zero or more Service entries.

-The `id` and `epoch` attributes of the Services MAY be omited.
+The `id` and `epoch` attributes of the Services MAY be omitted.
 In such cases the discovery endpoint MUST assign an appropriate value to the omitted field(s).
 An appropriate `id` MUST be globally unique.
 An appropriate `epoch` MUST be greater than the any existing `epoch` for a service with the same `id`.